 After spending years providing strategic, operational, and legal/compliance support to small businesses, sparks immediately flew when Scott and Shane connected to begin building The Brooklyn Press into something great.
-Like Shane, Scott is a practicing martial artist with a brown belt in Brazilian Jiu Jitsu; he also has an avid interest in traveling and physical fitness.
+Scott has an avid interest in traveling and physical fitness.
 He has sat on the boards of various organizations that promote inclusion, equality, and unity, especially those impacting the LGBTQ community, and has earned awards for his work, including a 9/11 Hero Award for service after the terrorist attacks.
 He is currently an active member in both the Brooklyn Chamber of Commerce, where he sits on the Ambassador Committee, and the NYC branch of the National Gay & Lesbian Chamber of Commerce, where he sits on the Diversity & Inclusion Committee.
 He is also the President of the Roosevelt Island Chapter of Toastmasters International.

 A Florida native currently living in Queens, Production Manager Eric Lopez has had a long time interest in apparel fashion, and, in fact, obtained his B.A. in Retail Merchandising and Product Development from Florida State University in 2015.
 He was working as a barback at a high-end cocktail bar and restaurant in the West Village and as a sales associate at Urban Outfitters when he heard about a position at The Brooklyn Press and decided to apply.
 Eric’s passion for clothing, his customer-centric work history, and his entrepreneurial spirit were an immediate match with The Brooklyn Press’ own passion for creativity, relationships, and innovation.
 His love for our clients and what we do are integral to our ethos here at The Brooklyn Press – and Eric brings that into his job every day.

 When not making beautiful prints at The Brooklyn Press, Eric likes to spend his time thrifting for interesting and rare vintage garments, jewelry and housewares.
 He also enjoys breaking out his paint, brushes, and various other mediums, and creating a wide variety of visual compositions.